Student Organization Academy

 1:30 PM - 1:55 PM | Banquet Hall 2

 The Baseline program is designed to track Clubs as they progress throughout the year with a variety of benchmarks.
-Come learn about the newly refined Baseline program, and gain recommendations of best practices when it comes to planning ahead and meeting the targets.
+Come learn about the Baseline benchmarks, tools at your disposal, and gain recommendations of best practices when it comes to planning ahead and meeting the targets.

 Ray Flannery (he/him), Assistant Director for Student Organizations